 My research occurs at the intersection of human-computer interaction, artificial intellience, and education and I often supervise one senior CS major in a year-long thesis project.
-Past theses I have supervised are available: Tongyu Zhou '20 "Confusion Detection on Annotator Affect" and Nam Nguyen '19 "Classifying Critical Reading Strategies with Machine Learning".
+Past theses I have supervised are available: Catherine Yeh '22 "Toward an Empirical Framework for Post-hoc Explainable AI", Tongyu Zhou '20 "Confusion Detection on Annotator Affect", and Nam Nguyen '19 "Classifying Critical Reading Strategies with Machine Learning".
 If you are interested, please keep reading!

 (Please note, I am a professor at Williams College, and as such, I only advise undergraduate students.
 There is no graduate program in computer science at Williams College)

 Seniors wishing to qualify for honors or high honors may undertake a 3‐course sequence of fall independent study, winter study 99, and spring thesis on a single topic.
 At the end of each of the fall and winter study periods the student and professor jointly determine whether the project may proceed.
 Theses are generally on open research problems.
 However, unlike a graduate thesis, students are not required to obtain a positive result.
 Students may not receive research assistant funding for their projects, although a project may continue on one begun as a research assistant.
 Thesis projects do not count towards elective credit.